ReneSLK/ReneSLK/README.md

 I'm Reneilwe.
 I’m an aspiring front-end and web developer who enjoys building websites and learning new technologies.
 I am currently working towards a degree in Computer Science while continuing to improve my coding and development skills.

 ## What I’m Currently Working On
 I’m currently focused on learning more about front-end development and building small projects to strengthen my skills.
-I enjoy applying what I learn through practice and real projects.
+I enjoy applying what I learn through practice and real projects while also pursuing my Degree in Computer Science.

 ## Tools & Technologies
 I work with HTML, CSS, JavaScript, and Git.
 I use GitHub for version control and Visual Studio Code for development.